josyjanga/paygappayback/README.md

 # Platform Game (Codename: Paygap Payback)
 An HTML/JavaScript platformer about the Gender Paygap.
 The game uses the HTML canvas element to support functionality.

-The goal is to collect coins for reducing the gender paygap.
+The goal is to collect coins in order to reduce the gender paygap.

 ### Licenses